cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-dopamine-plumeimpactor.md

 ::: danger

-If your device is using the preinstalled version of iOS that your device first shipped with, this guide will not work, and you'll need to follow <router-link to="/installing-dopamine">Installing Dopamine</router-link> instead.
+If your device is using the preinstalled version of iOS that your device first shipped with, this guide will not work, and you'll need to follow <router-link to="/installing-dopamine-trollstore">Installing Dopamine (TrollStore)</router-link> instead.

 :::